-- Student Engagement staff reviews all Preliminary Proposals.
-After all proposals are reviewed, they are returned with comments and suggestions to each potential project leader.
+- ABP staff (student and administration) review Preliminary Proposals.
+Proposals are then returned with comments and suggestions to each potential project leader.

-- Those who have submitted a proposal are either invited to submit a final proposal, or rejected.
+- Potential project leaders are either invited to submit a final proposal, or rejected.
 Outright rejections are rare and most often occur because the idea is dramatically unrealistic or because the idea is not civic-engagement and/or team based.